 - No Application-level security

-What is a Composite Application?
+What is a Business Application?

-- Entities can be from different Azure Resource Groups, Azure Subscriptions, and Azure Regions
+- Entities can be from different Azure Resource Groups, Azure Subscriptions, and Azure Regions.

 - Get immediate feedback on the entity status based on the configured monitors at the entity dashboard.